 Don’t put your retirement at risk

-If a child moves back home, keep contributing the same amount to your retirement as you do now.
-And don’t do it by dipping into your savings or taking out loans from your retirement account.
-And don’t take on additional debt.
+If your children move back in with you, keep contributing the same amount to your retirement as you do now.
+Try to fund their needs out of your normal budget or cash savings — and avoid withdrawing or taking loans from your retirement account.

 Encourage good financial habits in your children

 Financial habits your child develops now can last a lifetime.
-And they has a great opportunity to develop good ones while living at home with you.
+And they have a great opportunity to develop good ones while living at home with you.

 Also make sure he or she understands to use credit wisely.
 Encourage them to pay off any current debt and not take on new debt.
 This means not opening a credit card (no matter how much money you can “save” by doing so!) at a favorite retail store.